Princeton Sentry® Ginkgo

 Additionally, it is deer resistant.

 Site Princeton Sentry® Ginkgo in a full sun location when available, and part shade when necessary.
-Ginkgo may grow slow initially in the landscape but will pick up later with proper water supply.
-It is suitable in a variety of soils ranging from sand and loam to heavy clay, however, do not plant in a poorly drained location.
+Initially, Ginkgo may grow slowly in the landscape but it will pick up later with a proper water supply.
+It’s suitable in a variety of soils ranging from sand and loam to heavy clay.
+However, don’t plant it in a poorly drained location.
 We recommend a 2-3” deep mulch ring around newly planted trees.
-Princeton Sentry® Ginkgo requires little to no pruning to attain strong branch structure.
-Ginkgo are known to transplant easily.
-What a fantastic low-maintenance tree!
+Princeton Sentry® Ginkgo requires little to no pruning to attain a strong branch structure.
+Ginkgos are known to transplant easily.

-Princeton Sentry® Ginkgo does not have any significant pests or problems.
-As a practically pest-free tree with storm damage resistance you can hardly go wrong with the Princeton Sentry® Ginkgo.
-It is resistant to gypsy moth, and non-susceptible to Verticillium Wilt.
+Princeton Sentry® Ginkgo doesn’t have any significant pests or problems.
+As a practically pest-free tree with storm damage resistance, you can’t go wrong with the Princeton Sentry® Ginkgo.
+It’s resistant to gypsy moth, and non-susceptible to Verticillium Wilt.

-Ginkgo trees are a living fossil, with leaf impressions dating back 270 million years!!
-It is also a readily available medicine throughout the world.
-A lot of trees claim to be resilient, but how many can say their species has survived an Atomic bomb dropped in Hiroshima?
+Ginkgo trees are a living fossil, with leaf impressions dating back 270 million years!
+It’s also a readily available medicine throughout the world.
+Many species of tree claim to be resilient, but how many can say their species has survived an Atomic bomb dropped in Hiroshima?
 Roughly 170 Ginkgo biloba survived the blast in 1945.
 Talk about a living legend!
 A true symbol of longevity, this tree will most likely outlive generations to come.
 A single Ginkgo tree can live for over 1,000 years.